pipeline-demo-caternberg/pipeline-parallel-windows-linux/README.md

           nodeSelector:
             kubernetes.io/os: windows
 ```
 * NOTE: the `Jenkinsfile-Windows-Linux-parallel.groovy` Pipeline will never stop because it has infinity loops for showing purposes implemented.
-You have to stop them manually.
+You have to stop the Pipeline manually.
  * see `Jenkinsfile-Windows-Linux-parallel.groovy` implementation for details

 # Links